About this listing

 Hosts are available at any time to answer questions or guide visitors to sites and shopping.

 No smoking indoors.
 Turn off all lights (especially heater) when leaving the premises.
+Double check knobs on stove.
 Check that all faucets are turned off.
 Avoid long showers or letting faucets run--we are on catchment!!
+As specified by Airbnb, please leave premises in the same condition as when you arrived.
+Mahalo nui.

 For longer stays, leave used sheets and towels in basket on Saturday morning to be laundered by hostess.

 Born and raised in Hawaii, I am a retired high school English teacher who enjoys every moment of life doing the things that bring joy, adventure and relaxation.
-I can spend hours on the dance floor free-style dancing, playing mahjong or taiko drumming.
-I am co-founder of the Big Island Jazz and Blues Society responsible for bringing in performers like Maria Muldaur or Ray Brown Jr. to our humble Hilo town.
+I can spend hours on the dance floor free-style dancing, playing mahjong or djembe drumming.
+I am co-founder of the Big Island Jazz and Blues Society responsible for bringing in performers like Maria Muldaur, Ray Brown Jr., or Keahi Conjugacion and Volcano Choy Jr. to our humble Hilo town.

 In quiet moments I love working with my bonsai and spending my time designing my koi pond.
 Working with our rich Volcano soil planting organic vegetables is also an enjoyable pastime.
 Travel to distant lands is always exciting, my favorite spots being Iquitos on the Amazon, Machu Picchu, the Cotswolds in England and bungie jumping in New Zealand.

-Saturdays find me with the wind in my face on the back of our new Ultra Classic Harley heading for lunch at Daniel Fish and Hog in Waimea or Gramma's in Honoka'a.
+Saturdays find me with the wind in my face on the back of our new Ultra Classic Harley heading for lunch at The Fish and Hog in Waimea, Aunty Kanae's for teri pork or Gramma's in Honoka'a.
 I love being a biker babe and we did a one-month bike tour to Sturgis and the Badlands.
 Maybe one day I can learn to ski and hope happy visitors to my House of Bonsai will successfully get me there.
+Oh, I also create whimsical jewelry so visit my workshop and take home some one-of-a-kind pieces.

-I was a caregiver for my awesome 101-yearold dad (he passed in December) and yes, we have longevity in our family.
+I was a caregiver for my awesome dad who passed at the age of 101.
+Yes, we have longevity in our family.
 Dad comes from a family of 15.
 He and Mom taught us to be resilient and independent, to let nothing stand in our way and to always have a sense of humor.
 I have some fabulous stories of Dad's to share with all who visit and want to take home a treasured piece of the islands found nowhere else in the world.
 Come and visit me in Volcano, and partake of a unique experience.